kresimirbruketa/kresimirbruketa/README.md

 - ⚡ Fun fact: ...
 -->

-# Hello, World! 👋
+#👋 Hi there!  👋

-I'm [Your Name], a passionate [Your Profession] from [Your Location].
+I'm Krešimir, a passionate junior developer from Croatia.
 Welcome to my GitHub profile!

 ## 🔧 Technologies & Tools